Espruino-Tooling/espruino-documentation/docs/create-espruino-app/getting-started.md

 #### You're Done :)

-you can now visit the `DeviceController` docs [here](../category/device-controller) to learn more about what and how you can work with the espruino devices.
+you can now visit the `Core` docs [here](../category/core) to learn more about what and how you can work with the espruino devices.